-Using the Video linking tab is the best option when linking to YouTube, Vimeo, or Twitch videos because it allows the videos to beautifully embed in Cover Pages which keep your virtual audience in one location.
-The video can be docked so that the user can navigate around the rest of the Cover Page information while still viewing the video.
+Using the Video linking tab is the best option when linking to YouTube, Vimeo, or Twitch videos because it allows the videos to beautifully embed in your Guidebook Web page which keep your virtual audience in one location.
+The video can be docked so that the user can navigate around the rest of the Guidebook Web page information while still viewing the video.

 To add a video link, open the Schedule in Builder.
 Select a session, then click on the Videos tab.
 Here, you will be able to add a new video by entering the URL.
 YouTube, Twitch, and Vimeo are supported with more options on the way.

-Many virtual meeting platforms have ways to create a YouTube or Vimeo live stream link for a meeting which would allow it to be embedded in Cover Pages using this method.
+Many virtual meeting platforms have ways to create a YouTube or Vimeo live stream link for a meeting which would allow it to be embedded in the Guidebook Web page using this method.
 See the “By Platform” and “FAQs” sections below for more details.

 You can synchronize the data for the video from this tab.
 Syncing the data will update the video to have the most current title as well as the start and end time (for live videos).
-If the video is currently active, the Cover Page will display a “Live” badge.
+If the video is currently active, the Guidebook Web page will display a “Live” badge.
 If the video has a start time but is not yet active, the video will display an “Upcoming” badge.

 Hyperlinks in Descriptions

 Virtual meetings held through platforms like Zoom, Microsoft Teams, Webex, GoToMeeting, and Google Meet often include a URL link as well as additional information like a meeting ID or passcode to enable members to join the meeting.
 We recommend adding meeting or webinar information directly to a schedule session or custom list item's description field.